Luis Arraez Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 4.16 team ERA that ranks 16th across all MLB pitching staffs.
+- The Rangers have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Rangers pitchers combine to surrender 122 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Rangers pitchers combine to rank 12th in baseball in home runs allowed (123 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.